AcidicNic/acidicnic.github.io/README.md

 go run buildPortfolio.go

 // If no extensions are given, it will fill them in for you.
-// Or you can some random extension, it doesn't really matter. go run buildPortfolio.go -csv="../../far/away/csvfile" -output="/cool_website.lol" -tmpl="some/nested/templatefile"
+// Or you can use some random extension, it doesn't really matter. go run buildPortfolio.go -csv="../../far/away/csvfile" -output="/cool_website.lol" -tmpl="some/nested/templatefile"
 ```